matys1/lab1-web/book-notes/part-3.md

 - If you have an element with a width of 50px and height of 30px and you set a 5px `padding` all around it then the content area will remain 50px wide and 30px high but the entire element will now take up 60px in width and 40px in height.
 If there are any borders defined, they will add to the total rendered width and height as well.
 In essence, `padding` stretches the footprint of the element outwards leaving the content area intact.

-- If you look at the examples from [Margin](#margin) section you'll notice there's always a little bit of space between, for example, DIV #1 text and the top border.
+- If you look at the examples from margins.html you'll notice there's always a little bit of space between, for example, DIV #1 text and the top border.
 That space is not padding, because if you highlight the text you'll see that the area of the highlight is flush with the top border of the element.
 This shows that there is 0 padding defined from the top and that little bit of space is around the text itself.

-Continue notes from: "Keeping Everything Aligned".
-Everything from above lessons completed and examples make sense (margins.html and padding.html).
+- In the padding.html I wrapped the DIV #1/2/3/4 text in `<span>` tags and made the background white.
+This way you can see exactly how the padding affects the space between the text and the border.
+You can also wrap it in `<p>` tag but "by default, most browsers place a line break and a blank line between paragraphs" thus creating an artificial space between the text and border that's not defined by padding.

+- To center an image or a block of content in your design, the easiest way is to change the horizontal (left and right) margins to `auto`, like `margin-left: auto; margin-right: auto;` or use the margin shorthand `margin: 0 auto;`.
+This works only on elements that have a width set and that width is smaller than the current container.

+- Elements only float horizontally not vertically, thus`float` property has only two possible values `left` and `right`.
+You can float all sorts of elements in the layout not just images.

+- Play around with the float.html a bit more to understand `float` better.
+In essence, when you assign a `float: left` to an element, that element will float left and in doing so will overlap with existing elements if they are not floating as well (or stack side by side one another if they are both floating).
+Either way it will free up space for text to wrap around from the right.

+- To control floating you can use the `clear` property with possible values `left`, `right`, `both`, `none` or `inherit`.
+For example, specifying `clear:left;` in an element ensures that no other floating elements are allowed to the left of it.

+Continue notes from: "Summary".